hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 A Mumps database (like VistA) is a series of routines and globals (a global in Mumps really means a file on disk).
-To load VistA into GT.M, you need to obtain the these from the CACHE.DAT distribued by the VA.
+To load VistA into GT.M, you need to obtain the these from the CACHE.DAT distributed by the VA.
 Efforts are underway to lobby the VA to distribute the FOIA instance as a set of globals and routines; rather than in a proprietary format.